-As explained on page 31 there is an ongoing process for identifying, evaluating and managing the risks faced by the Company on a regular basis.
+As explained on page 33 there is an ongoing process for identifying, evaluating and managing the risks faced by the Company on a regular basis.
 The Directors have carried out a robust assessment of the principal and emerging risks facing the Company, including those that would threaten its business model, future performance, regulatory compliance, solvency or liquidity.
 There have been no significant changes to the principal risks during the year.
 A description of these risks and how they are being managed or mitigated is set out below.

-The Board considers the coronavirus (Covid-19) pandemic and Brexit to be factors which exacerbate existing risks, rather than new emerging risks.
+The Board considers the ongoing coronavirus (Covid-19) pandemic and the impact of Brexit to be factors which exacerbate existing risks, rather than discrete risks, within the context of an investment trust.
 Their impact is considered within the relevant risks.

-Financial Risk - the Company's assets consist mainly of listed securities and its principal financial risks are therefore market related and include market risk (comprising currency risk, interest rate risk and other price risk), liquidity risk and credit risk.
-An explanation of those risks and how they are managed is contained in note 16 to the Financial Statements on pages 57 to 63.
-The Board has, in particular, considered the impact of heightened market volatility since the coronavirus outbreak.
+Financial Risk - the Company's assets consist mainly of listed securities and its principal and emerging financial risks are therefore market related and include market risk (comprising currency risk, interest rate risk and other price risk), liquidity risk and credit risk.
+An explanation of those risks and how they are managed is contained in note 17 to the Financial Statements on pages 61 to 67.
+The Board has, in particular, considered the impact of heightened market volatility since the Covid-19 pandemic.
 As oversight of this risk, the Board considers at each meeting various metrics including the composition and diversification of the portfolio by geographies, sectors and capitalisation along with sales and purchases of investments.
 Individual investments are discussed with the portfolio managers together with their general views on the various investment markets and sectors.
 A strategy meeting is held annually.
-The Board has considered the potential impact on sterling from the remaining Brexit related uncertainties.
+The Board has considered the potential impact on sterling following the UK's departure from the European Union and subsequent trade agreement.
 The value of the Company's investment portfolio would be affected by any impact, positively or negatively, on sterling but would be partially offset by the effect of exchange movements on the Company's US\$ and € denominated borrowings.